-- give a true and fair view of the state of the Cell's affairs as at 31 March 2022 and of its loss for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Companies (Guernsey) Law, 2008.
+- give a true and fair view of the state of the Cell's affairs as at 31 March 2024 and of its income for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Companies (Guernsey) Law, 2008.

-We have audited the financial statements of the Cell for the year ended 31 March 2022 which comprise the Statement of Comprehensive Income, Statement of Changes in Net Assets Attributable to Holders of Participating Redeemable Preference Shares, Statement of Financial Position, Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the Cell for the year ended 31 March 2024 which comprise the Statement of Comprehensive Income, the Statement of Changes in Net Assets Attributable to Holders of Participating Redeemable Preference Shares, the Statement of Financial Position, the Statement of Cash Flows and notes to the financial statements, including the material accounting policy information.